Ian Callen: Cricket career

 Callen made his first-class debut for Victoria in 1976–77.
 In his fourth Sheffield Shield match he took 4 for 55 and 5 for 15 in an innings victory for Victoria over South Australia, and in the next match he took 1 for 82 and 8 for 42 in a 10-wicket victory over Queensland.

 His only Test came against India in Adelaide in 1978.
 Despite being badly affected by the injections he had received just before the match in preparation for the tour to the West Indies that was to follow, he took three wickets in each innings, helping bowl Australia to a series-winning victory.
 On the night before the last day's play, he collapsed in the team hotel and was placed on an intravenous drip, but recovered to take an important part in Australia's victory on the last day.

 On the tour of the West Indies, he played in the first ODI, taking 1-42, and the second, taking 3-24.
 During the tour he fractured a vertebra in his lower back.
-In 1982 he returned to international cricket in Pakistan with the Australian side.
+In 1982 he returned to international cricket in Pakistan with the Australian team.
 He played in three ODIs, taking 1-32, 0-50 and not bowling in the third.
 He never fully recovered from the lower back injury.